Official State Mushroom of Oregon

 The Pacific golden chanterelle (Cantharellus formosus) was designated the official mushroom of the state of Oregon in 1999.
 Unique to the Pacific northwest, this wild, edible fungi has high culinary value.
 More than 500,000 pounds of Pacific golden chanterelles are harvested annually in Oregon.
 Minnesota is the only other state that recognizes a state mushroom (morel mushroom).
 All State Foods & Beverages

 The Pacific golden chanterelle is recognized as a separate species from the golden chanterelle mushroom.
-It forms a mycorrhizal association with conifer forests of the Pacific Northwest (western hemlock, Douglas-fir and Sitka spruce), and live oaks in California.
+It forms a mycorrhizal (symbiotic) association with conifer forests of the Pacific Northwest - specifically western hemlock, Douglas-fir and Sitka spruce (and live oaks in California).